Volkswagen Tiguan: North America

-The second generation long-wheelbase Tiguan was unveiled for the North American market at the 2017 North American International Auto Show, with sales starting in summer 2017 for the 2018 model year.
-At launch in the US, it is offered in four trim levels: S, SE, SEL and SEL Premium and 3 in Canada: Trendline, Comfortline and Highline.
+The second-generation Tiguan was unveiled for the North American market at the 2017 North American International Auto Show, with sales starting in summer 2017 for the 2018 model year.
+It is solely available in with a long-wheelbase body, known as the Tiguan Allspace in most markets.
+At launch in the US, it was offered in four trim levels: S, SE, SEL and SEL Premium and 3 in Canada: Trendline, Comfortline and Highline.
 The R-Line Package later became available for the SEL and SEL Premium models (Highline in Canada) in early 2018, and was showcased at the 2017 Los Angeles Auto Show.
-In the US market, it is available in front-wheel drive or Volkswagen's 4Motion all-wheel drive system, with third-row seats being standard on front-wheel drive models and optional on all-wheel drive models.

-Only one engine choice is available for the North American-spec Tiguan, a 2.0-litre TSI four-cylinder gasoline engine, mated with an 8-speed torque converter automatic transmission.
+In the US market, it was available in front-wheel drive or Volkswagen's 4Motion all-wheel drive system, with third-row seats being standard on front-wheel drive models and optional on all-wheel drive models.
+Only one engine choice was available for the North American-spec Tiguan, a 2.0-litre TSI four-cylinder gasoline engine, mated with an 8-speed torque converter automatic transmission.

-The Tiguan will be updated for the North American market in 2022, with similar exterior and interior changes as the short wheelbase European model.
-Standard LED lights, a different grille, as well as new wheel designs will be present.
+The Tiguan was updated for the North American market in 2021 for the 2022 model year, with similar exterior and interior changes as the short wheelbase European model.
+Standard LED lights, a different grille, as well as new wheel designs are present.
 On the interior, there is a new steering wheel as well as a standard 8-inch digital gauge cluster.
-The infotainment system will also be updated with wireless Apple Carplay and Android Auto being offered on all but the base model.
-The Tiguan's powertrain remains unchanged, and the third row option will no longer be offered on AWD models.
+The infotainment system was updated with wireless Apple CarPlay and Android Auto being offered on all but the base model.
+The Tiguan's powertrain remains unchanged, and the third row option is no longer being offered on AWD models.

 The 2022 Tiguan has new standard safety features: blind-spot monitoring, forward-collision warning, and rear traffic alert.
 Other safety features are available, for instance automatic high beam, parking assist, and dynamic road sign recognition.
 All trims but the base 2022 Tiguan come with the "IQ.Drive" safety suite, which includes features such as forward-collision warning, autonomous emergency braking with pedestrian monitoring, blind-spot monitoring, lane keep assist, adaptive cruise control, and travel assist (semi-automated or Level 2 driving assistance).